 Databases: PostgreSQL, MySQL, MongoDB.

-The team engaged in creating a marketplace app for Android and iOS include Project manager, Backend developer, UI/UX designer, Android and iOS developers, and QA engineer.
+The team engaged in creating a marketplace app for Android and iOS include a Project manager, Backend developer, UI/UX designer, Android, and iOS developers, and QA engineer.

 Scaling and Expansion